gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add `NativeBinary.libraries` property of type `DomainObjectCollection<NativeDependencySet>`.
 - Change the C++ plugin to add the dependencies of each C++ source set to this collection.
 - Change the C++ plugin to wire the inputs of the binary's compile and link tasks based on the contents of the `NativeBinary.libraries` collection.
+- Add `Library.getShared()` and `getStatic()` methods which return `NativeDependencySet` imlementations for the shared and static variants of the library.
-- Add `NativeBinary.library(Object)` method which accepts anything that can be converted to a `NativeDependencySet`:
+- Add `NativeBinary.lib(Object)` method which accepts anything that can be converted to a `NativeDependencySet`:
     - A `NativeBinary` is converted by calling its `getAsNativeDependencySet()` method.
     - A `NativeDependencySet` can be used as is.
-    - Add `Library.getDefaultBinary()` which returns the shared library binary for the library, and convert a `Library` using its `getDefaultBinary().getAsNativeDependencySet()` method.
-- Add `Library.getShared()` and `getStatic()` methods which return `NativeDependencySet` imlementations for the shared and static variants of the library.
+    - A `Library` is converted by calling its `getShared().getAsNativeDependencySet()` method.
+- Add `CppSourceSet.lib(Object)` method which accepts the above types.

 ### User visible changes

     binaries {
         mainExecutable {
-            // Include the given static library in the executable library binaries.customStaticLibrary
+            // Include the static variant of the given library in the executable lib libraries.main.static
-            // Include the default variant of the given library in the executable library libraries.utils
+            // Include the default variant of the given library in the executable lib libraries.utils
+            // Include the given binary in the executable lib binaries.someSharedLibrary
+        }
+    }

+    cpp {
+        sourceSets {
+            main {
+                lib libraries.main
+                lib libraries.util.shared
+                lib binaries.someSharedLibrary
+            }
         }
     }